Frances Liu

-Frances Liu Fan (born 1 April 1984) is a Chinese-born Singaporean badminton player.
+Frances Liu Fan (born 1 April 1984) is a Singaporean badminton player.
 Together with Li Li, Xiao Luxi and Rong Muxi, they were Singapore badminton's pioneer batch of foreign talents under the Foreign Sports Talent Scheme.

 Career

 Liu won Singapore first ever women's badminton team gold at the 2003 Southeast Asian Games that was held in Vietnam's Ho Chi Minh City.
 She retired from her playing career in 2011 and in 2014, became Singapore national badminton (singles) coach.
 As of 2025, she has been the senior coach of the Badminton Junior Performance Programme at Singapore Sports School.

 Achievements

 IBF Grand Prix

 The World Badminton Grand Prix was sanctioned by the International Badminton Federation from 1983 to 2006.